SergiCSim/Cas-Kaggle/README.md

 ### DATASET: Twitter and Reddit Sentimental analysis Dataset
 ### URL: [kaggle]https://www.kaggle.com/cosmos98/twitter-and-reddit-sentimental-analysis-dataset

-## Dataset
+## Datasets
-In fact, there are two datasets.
+There are two datasets.
 One of those datasets has text posts of Reddit, each of them labeled with three possible numbers: -1, 0 or 1.
 The label is -1 if a negative sentiment is expressed, 0 if a neutral sentiment is expressed and 1 if a positive sentiment is expressed.
 The other datset is formed by tweets from Twitter, labeled the same way as Reddit's.

 ## Objective/goal
 Our objective is to make a classifier to know automatically if a text message expresses a negative, neutral or positive sentiment.